Board of Directors

 Director of Operations, Fredericks Foundation

-Bob Wallis has worked for Fredericks Foundation since 2005, starting up specialist projects in mental health and physical disability in London.
-As Director of Operations Bob has overseen the assimilation of lending organisations in the South West and relationships with partner organisations; working with BIS on Mentoring and Business Support programmes; as well as with SEEDA as a Director of Inclusive Finance cic.
+Bob joined Fredericks Foundation in 2005, initially starting specialist projects in mental health and physical disability in London.
+As Director of Operations Bob has overseen the assimilation of lending organisations in the South West and relationships with partner organisations; he has worked with the Department for Business, Innovation and Skills on Mentoring and Business Support programmes.
 He chairs the Somerset Board, has developed relationships with the local authorities and is responsible for most of the contractual negotiation with funders.
 Bob also assesses plans and manages clients in Kent, East Sussex and London, where he works with London Youth Support Trust and Leonard Cheshire.